Austria lockdown: What do the new rules mean for travellers?

 Children aged 12-18 must self-isolate and register on arrival, unless they or the adult travelling with them are exempt from self-isolation, for example through vaccination.

-“You can leave self-isolation after five days with a new negative PCR test result,” says the FCDO.
-“The day of entry counts as ‘day zero’.”

-However, the new rules that have come into play mean unvaccinated travellers will then be subject to lockdown, only able to leave their accommodation for “essential” reasons (although children under the age of 12 and people who have recently recovered from the virus will be exempt).
+However, the new lockdown rules mean unvaccinated travellers may well be subject to a further 10 days of lockdown even after self-isolation has ended, only able to leave their accommodation for “essential” reasons.

 Are there restrictions in place once there?